 Healthcare practices can more productively manage administrative tasks with a unified healthcare communication solution.
-This technology can be integrated with a practice's CRM, automating texts, emails, and other communications, allowing healthcare practices to more productively manage administrative tasks.
+This technology can be integrated with a practice's CRM to automate texts, emails, and other communications—which allows healthcare practices to more productively manage administrative tasks.

 But of equal importance, secure mobile messaging can improve patient communication and engagement.
 For example, patients can receive real-time information about wait times or be notified and directed to a secure portal to view test results as soon as they are ready.

 At the end of the day, healthcare organizations need to continue to provide high-quality care to their patients while looking to strategically lower costs.